redtexts/texts/pannekoek_1914_great_european_war.md

 ambition of the German Kaiser; another the criminal frivolity of the Czar; another the jealousy of England.
 One who views the world from the standpoint of a peasant or shopkeeper asks how is such madness possible?
-Good-hearted idealogists are astonished that on the high plane of human culture such a senseless butchery of human beings can take place.
+Good-hearted ideologists are astonished that on the high plane of human culture such a senseless butchery of human beings can take place.

 They are all ignorant of the real world; they are now just learning that